-Friday - Achievement Assembly - Revisiting our Values in Action and celebrating the success of individuals
+Friday - Achievement Assembly - Revisiting our Values in Action and celebrating the success of individuals (Headteacher)

-Children always participate in these assemblies and parents are invited to class assemblies termly.
+Children always participate in these assemblies and parents are invited to class assemblies which take place one a year.
 Members of religious groups in the community are invited to share and celebrate religious festivals.
 In the achievement assembly, we celebrate the success of pupils.
 Certificates are awarded and the children come to the front of the hall to collect these and receive praise by the rest of the school.
-Star of the Week, values and achievement certificate winners are also praised by all during this assembly.
-The Whole School Acts of Worship end with a moment of reflection and often a values song.
+Star of the Week, Values in Action, Achievement Certificate and Gold Award winners are praised by all during this assembly.
+House Captains are also invited to publicly address their house and offer words of encouragement as the weekly House winners are announced and presented with the House Cup.
+The Whole School Acts of Worship end with a moment of reflection in the form of a 'Let's Think'.
+The children are encouraged to close their eyes for a short time and reflect on the content of the day's assembly.